Table of Contents

 Lymphatic drainage of the duodenum

-Drainage of the duodenum consists of two groups: the anterior and the posterior groups.
-Both these drain into the pancreaticoduodenal nodes located between the duodenum and the pancreatic head.
+Drainage of the duodenum consists of two groups: the anterior and the posterior group.
+Both groups drain into the pancreaticoduodenal nodes located between the duodenum and the pancreatic head.
 The efferents from the pancreaticoduodenal nodes drain superiorly into the hepatic lymph nodes and inferiorly into the preaortic nodes near the superior mesenteric artery origin.

 Lymphatic drainage of jejunum and ileum